“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 After explaining the rules, the researchers divided the participants into three groups.

-In the first group, the appraisers received the same money as the advisors.
+The appraisers received the same money as the advisors in the first group.
 The average estimate for this group was $16.5.

-In the second group the advisor's reward was increasing alongside with the appraiser's estimated guess.
-Regardless of its accuracy.
+In the second group, the advisor's reward increased alongside the appraiser's estimated guess, regardless of accuracy.
 Of course, his poor partner didn't know that.
 The average estimate for this group was about $20.

 (Yes.
 He lied to his partner.
-But he lied just a little bit so he can defend it to himself.
+But he lied just a little bit so he could defend himself.
 If people were pure opportunists, the advisors in this group would be trying to stretch their appraisers a lot further.)

 What does it mean?

-• Watch out for conflicts of interest.
-Even people who are on your side are primarily rooting for themselves.
-Even if they do it unconsciously.
+Watch out for conflicts of interest.
+Even people on your side primarily root for themselves, even if they do it unconsciously.

 doesn't care about your cause at all.